 Just like with themes, WordPress.org has a huge library of free plugins that you can add to your site in just a few clicks.

-You can also purchase premium plugins from plugin creators on directory sites like CodeCanyon, or directly from plugin creators such as the amazing MonsterInsights (Google Analytics on steroids), Monarch (stylish social sharing buttons), or GravityForms (add powerful contact forms to your site).
+You can also purchase premium plugins from creators on plugin directory sites such as CodeCanyon.
+Additionally, you can purchase directly from premium plugin creators such as the amazing MonsterInsights (Google Analytics on Steroids), Monarch (stylish social sharing buttons), or GravityForms (add powerful contact forms to your site).

-With the introduction out of the way, let’s get started and create your WordPress website.
+With the introduction out of the way, let’s get started and create your very own WordPress blog or website.

-The first thing you need to do is to register a domain.
+The first you need to do to have for your own website is to register a domain.

 This is what people will type into the browser address bar or into a search engine to find your website.

 If you prefer to purchase your domain with your hosting provider, then you can skip this step.
 If you register a domain with a hosting provider, you will not be have to worry about step number 3, pointing your DNS (domain name servers) to your host.

 I like to keep my domain separate from my hosting account provider in the majority of cases.
 This is a personal preference.
 If you would like to a grab a free domain or purchase your domain with your hosting provider then jump ahead to learn how to register a hosting account.